shantudas/android-jetpack-compose-ui/README.md

 </p>
 </details>

-We can add divider and some spacing to make this list better.
+You can add divider and some spacing to make this list better.
 ```Kotlin
 Column {
     listOf("John", "Julia", "Alice", "Mark").forEach {